maniraj48/Garbage-Classification/readme.md

-# Automated Waste Classification using Deep Learning
+# Automated Waste Classification for Sustainability

 This project provides an end-to-end solution for automatically classifying waste into different categories using a Convolutional Neural Network (CNN) built from scratch.
 The trained model is deployed in a simple, interactive web application built with Flask.